 - Archive Work Order – check this box to archive the work order.
-Archiving hides the work order from active view.
+Archiving hides the work order from an active view.
 But it is always available by choosing to show archived work orders.

 - New Work Order – This button will open a blank work order.
 This is primarily used by technicians who are on-call, performing after-hours work.
 Since you are getting the call directly rather than being dispatched by your scheduler, you will need to create a record of the work you’ve done.
 That is accomplished on a new work order.

 - Duplicate Work Order – If you are called out to help another technician on their job, you can open their work order and duplicate it.
 Then assign it to yourself.
-That way all the tasks, parts, notes, and other associated data will be available on your work order.
+That way, all the tasks, parts, notes, and other associated data will be available on your work order.

-- Customer Items Report – this button opens a list of all the parts ever sold to the customer associated to this work order.
+- Customer Items Report – this button opens a list of all the parts ever sold to the customer associated with this work order.
 You would use this as you are trying to see what equipment the customer has while out on the job site.

 - Work Order Report – this report is a printer-friendly version of the work order.
-You might choose to print a work order if you are headed to an area with no cell coverage and no internet access.
+You might choose to print a work order if you are headed to an area with no cell coverage or internet access.
 Other technicians prefer to carry a paper copy on the job site instead of their expensive iPad.
 Either way, this report will show the tasks, parts, and instructions for the work you are being asked to do.